phetdam/daily-coding-problem/README.md

 *Tip for finding problems:* ~~Use the `F3` key or `C-f` (`Ctrl-f`)~~ Daily Coding Problem doesn't really title problems and the numerical order is based on when you subscribed, so specific problems are a bit difficult to find.
-It's best to just pick some random numbers out of a hat when browsing.
+It's best to just pick some random numbers out of a hat when browsing for problems.